TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 We don't use the sensoCOMFORT at all day to day.
 It turns itself off after use and takes 5 seconds to turn back on.
 Once it's on, you find that everything you need is buried three menus deep, scattered among a multitude of confusingly named sub-menus.
 It has touch controls but not a touch screen, which makes navigation painful.

-In contrast the most important information is on the front page of the app.
+In contrast, the most important information is on the front page of the app.
 Everything else is logically placed a click or two below the widgets on the front page.
 The only annoyance is that the data displayed is laggy as changes have to bounce off Vaillant's internet servers to get from the appliance interface to the app.

 We have to use the sensoCOMFORT to make more advanced configuration changes.
 In theory these could be done through the heat pump appliance interface.
 Unfortunately, integrating the sensoCOMFORT disables the overlapping functionality in the appliance interface.
 Apart from that, the only thing the sensoCOMFORT does is provide the indoor temperature displayed in the app.